FlopsKa/flopska.github.io/content/2020-11-20-understanding-local-outlier-factor.md

 The idea of LOF is to look at the neighborhood of each point individually and to compute its "outlierness" based on its neighbors.
-So, in a sense, one estimates the density of the data distribution at each observed point and uses this to determine whether the point is an outlier.
+To this end, one quantifies the difference of the density of the point to the density of its neighboring points.
+Put more
+bluntly: Imagine living in a villa in central Manhattan - then you are probably an outlier because Manhattan is a high-density area but you are in a less dense spot.
+Now, imagine living a rural area.
+Here you are also in a less dense spot but so are all of your neighbors and you are not an outlier.

 # Formal Definition